DarrenBaldwin07/clerk-rs/README.md

         alt="download count badge" />
 </a>

-# An unofficial Clerk.dev SDK for rust
+# An unofficial Clerk SDK for rust

 For more detailed documentation, please reference the below links: